valmormn/npm-business-card/readme.md

 This is my business card hosted on [NPM](https://www.npmjs.com/package/valmor)

-You can run this just by typingYou can run this just by typing `npx valmor` on your terminal.`npx valmor`
+You can run this just by typingYou can run this just by typing `npx valmor` on your terminal.

 Here is how it looks like: